-To figure out the West’s 30 best liberal arts colleges, we began by making a list of all four-year liberal arts schools in Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.
-Because there are certainly more than 30 colleges from which we could choose, we narrowed down the list based on a series of factors, including:
+Ranking Methodology: To come up with the 30 best liberal arts colleges on the West Coast, we began by making a list of all of the relevant colleges in Arizona, California, Colorado, Hawaii Idaho, Montana, New Mexico, Nevada, Oregon, Utah, Washington, and Wyoming.
+We then cut down our list to 30 schools based on the following criteria:

 - Comprehensive curriculum